Yash-2-0-0-5/MANG-A-NIME/README.md

 - **ElevenLabs**: For voiceover generation
 - **D-ID**: For lip synchronization

-> ⚠️ **Note**: You'll need to obtain API keys for these services and configure them in your environment variables.

 ## 🛠️ Environment Variables

 Create a `.env` file in the project root: